mhansen/graphviz-docs/content/en/docs/attrs/z.md

 types:
 - double
 used_by: "N"
-description: Z-coordinate value for 3D layouts and displays.
+description: Z-coordinate value for 3D layouts and displays
 ---
 **Deprecated:** Use [`pos`]({{< ref "pos.md" >}}) attribute, along with [`dimen`]({{< ref "dimen.md" >}}) and/or [`dim`]({{< ref "dim.md" >}}) to specify dimensions.